programster/package-mysql-logger/README.md

-# package-mysqli-logger
+MySQL Logger Package
-A package for logging to a MySQL database table.
+A PHP package for logging to a MySQL database.